jochenseeber/mixml/README.md

   * Rename nodes
   * Change node values

-For example, the following command will remove all attributes named `id` from the supplied XML files:
+For example, the following command will remove all attributes named `id` from the all XML files in the current directory.

     mixml remove --inplace --xpath '//@id' *.xml

+The following command will pretty print all XML files:

+    mixml pretty --inplace *.xml

+You can find a description of all supported commands and usage examples [here](demo/application_commands.md).

+## Selection

+In addition to using XPath expressions, you can also use CSS rules to select the nodes you want to process.
+For example, the following command will remove the first child of each element:

+    mixml remove --inplace --css '*:first-child' *.xml

+You can find a detailed description and usage examples [here](demo/application_selection.md).

+## Scripts

-Mixml also supports a simple DSL to perform scripted changes.
-To perform the same as above using a script, save the following in `test.mixml`:
+In addition to the command line, mixml also supports a simple simple DSL to perform scripted changes.
+For example, to perform the same as above using a script, save the following in `test.mixml`:

     xpath '//@id' do
         remove